cs544-wisc/s23/p6/README.md

 every second, the predictions are struggling to keep up.
 A few days pass before we share our predictions -- too late to be useful even if it's correct!
-We'll ignore this problem for the assignment (if weather weren't being simulated an an accelerated rate, it wouldn't be a problem).
+We'll ignore this problem for the assignment (if weather weren't being simulated at an accelerated rate, it wouldn't be a problem).

 Stop your notebook/stream after a few batches and save it.